 Puppies, with an acclimation statement from a Veterinarian, will now be shipped between 20 degrees Fahrenheit and 80 degrees Fahrenheit.
 It must be between these temperatures for the entire length of the journey.
 This means that if the shipped puppy in question has a layover, all airports on the journey MUST fall between those temperature restrictions

-Shipping will be a challenge during the Summer and Winter months.
+Shipping dogs will be a challenge during the Summer and Winter months.

 Customers and HPK will have to work closely to make sure that we plan accordingly.

 Important Point #2 – Delta Airlines had removed “Dash” Shipping options